 This is a key resource for those researching London in the Edwardian period and this latest release completes the IR58 Valuation Record Offices records for London.
 You can now research and discover detailed information on the houses your ancestors occupied in the capital between 1910 and 1915.

 Mark Bayley, Head of Content for TheGenealogist said: "This is great news for family historians, local historians and those researching house histories.
-These records are linked to our powerful Map Explorer interface so you can see your ancestor's home pinned on a contemporary map and discover where they went to work, school, church or even find their local watering hole!"
+These records are linked to our powerful Map Explorer interface so you can see your ancestor's home, street or parish pinned on a contemporary map and discover where they went to work, school, church or even find their local watering hole!"

 We now intend to extend this important dataset out into the rest of the country in future releases.

 Find out more about these records in our featured article: Snapshot of Edwardian London revealed in Land Tax Records.